feurig/Cohen/README.md

 #Overview
-The idea here is to create a lufa based midi framework for use on the stock usb capable arduino.
+The idea here is to create a lufa based midi framework for use on the stock usb capable arduino and other atmega32u4 boards.
 The goal is twofold:

 1. to isolate the lower level usb functions from the actual programs